smfoote/federalist-papers-project/content/blog/4-the-same-subject-continued/index.md

 Imagine if the British Army acted instead as a group of smaller militias.
 Imagine if the English militia obeyed only the government of England, and the Welsh militia obeyed on the government of Wales, and the Scottish militia obeyed only the government of Scotland.
-Would the be able to fend off an invasion as well as a unified British Army under a single British government?
+Would they be able to fend off an invasion as well as a unified British Army under a single British government?
 I doubt they would even be able to agree that they all wanted to fend off the invasion.